Minor & Certificate Programs

 Who Can Minor in Criminal Justice?

 Students who are currently completing another major may minor in criminal justice.
 Criminal justice courses often complement courses taken in other majors, including psychology, political science, sociology, and chemistry.
-In order to declare the CRJ minor, students must have complete the major/minor declaration form located on the registrar's website.
+In order to declare the CRJ minor, students must complete the major/minor declaration form located on the registrar's website.
 You can access the form through your MyShip Portal.
 In order to be accepted into the minor, students must have at least a 2.5 GPA.
 Given the high demand on the Criminal Justice Department, there are a limited number of spaces available within the criminal justice minor.
 Further, students interested in minoring in criminal justice must declare within the first three weeks of the semester.

 What are the Criminal Justice Minor Requirements?